Forecasting Elections from Partial Information Using a Bayesian Model for a Multinomial Sequence of Data: Application on the data from Bihar election

-We examine the effectiveness of our proposed methodology in the election calling context, with the real data from the Bihar Legislative Assembly election held during October and November of 2020, for 243 constituencies (seats).
+We examine the effectiveness of our proposed methodology in the election calling context, with the real data from the Bihar Legislative Assembly Election held in 2020, across 243 constituencies (seats).
 Indian elections have multi-party system, with a few coalition of parties formed before (sometimes after) the election, playing the major role in most contests.
-While these coalitions are at times temporary in nature and there is no legal binding or legitimacy, typically the (pre-poll) alliance winning the majority (at least 50\%) of the constituencies come to the power.

-In Bihar 2020 election, the contest in most constituencies was largely limited to two such alliances -- the National Democratic Alliance (NDA), and the {\it Mahagathbandhan} (MGB).
-The NDA comprised of four parties -- {\it Janata Dal United}, \textit{Bharatiya Janata Party}, \textit{Hindustani Awam Morcha} and \textit{Vikassheel Insaan Party}, while MGB comprised of \textit{Rashtriya Janata Dal}, Indian National Congress and the left parties. \textit{Lok Janshakti Party} (LJP), a traditional constituent member of NDA, fought on its own in most constituencies; also there were couple of other alliances, most notably the Grand Democratic Secular Front (GDSF).
-According to many political analysts, LJP and GDSF potentially had significant impact in several constituencies, even though they did not have a great chance to win in most constituencies.
+While these coalitions are at times temporary in nature and there is no legal binding or legitimacy, typically the alliance winning the majority (at least 50\%) of the constituencies comes to power.
+In the Bihar 2020 election, the contests in most constituencies were largely limited to two such alliances -- the National Democratic Alliance (NDA), and the {\it Mahagathbandhan} (MGB).
+Although there were a couple of other alliances, they did not impact the election outcomes and for the purpose of this analysis, we consider them in ``others'' category.
+For each constituency, the counting of votes took place in several rounds, and we want to examine how these round-wise numbers can be useful in predicting the final winner ahead of time.